apteryxxyz/qwaroo/packages/types/README.md

 # Types

-TypeScript interfaces, types and enums used throughout the API and clients, consists of things such as database models and some API body interfaces.
+TypeScript interfaces, types, enums and routes used throughout the API and clients, consists of things such as database models and some API body interfaces.